cjphawes/multiple-choice-quiz/TESTING.md

 #### Compatibility Issues

-Only one issue was found, this was when using an Iphone.
+Two issues were found, this was when using an Iphone.

 - The button elements text color was displayed as blue and not black unlike on the desktop or android phones.
+- The next question button on the first question, the styling properties of a disabled button are different being the opacity of the button is much greater than of the desktop or android versions, making it look as though it could be a clickable button.

 #### Component Testing